morabagipravin/task-manager-api/README.md

 - **Input Validation**: Basic validation for required fields and data types
 - **File Type Validation**: Only allowed file types can be uploaded
 - **User Isolation**: Tasks are strictly tied to authenticated users
+- **Hard Delete**: Tasks are permanently deleted from the database

+## Logging

+The application uses Winston for logging:
+- Logs are stored in the `logs/` directory
+- Console logging in development mode
+- File logging for errors and combined logs
+- Request logging for all API calls

 ## Development Notes

 - Uses plain MySQL queries (no ORM)
-- Follows layered architecture: Routes → Controllers → Services → Models
+- Follows layered architecture: Routes → Controllers → Services → Database
-- Implements both cursor-based and page-based pagination
+- Implements cursor-based pagination for better performance
-- Supports hard delete for tasks
+- Supports multiple file uploads per task
 - Files are automatically deleted when tasks are deleted
-- Token refresh endpoint available for extending sessions
+- JWT tokens expire after 1 hour as per requirements

 ## License